 PLEASE read the main points on the "How to Order" page if interested in buying anything, before you e-mail or call me, thanks.
 I can take credit card orders via Square's Invoice program.
 I'm NOT buying, thanks.
-Site navigation links are at the bottom of all main pages.
+Site navigation links are at the bottom of all pages.
 "View" links are set to open in a new window/tab, so just close them to return here.

 So get in on these great pieces and prices now before they go into other people's collections.
 Explore strange new looks from spouses, seek out new lines of credit, new depths of debt, and boldly buy something that no one (except me) has bought before!
 Note: If paying by check or money order, I will need a signed order/invoice before shipping any painting.
 This can be printed and snail-mailed to me.
 But I need a signed order to help protect against fraud and to help with any disputes that may arise, to comply with procedures of my State Attorney's office.
 You will have to sign for the painting when it comes too, obviously.

-"Enterprise NCC 1701-D" − This painting was made into a poster by Star Struck Corp, called "Space, the Final Frontier" (View).
+"Enterprise NCC 1701-D" − This was made into a poster by StarStruck Corp, called "Space, the Final Frontier" (View).
 Beautiful image of the second most famous Enterprise ship.
 Very large, framed size is 44"Wx34"H, image area showing is 34"x24".
 Thick gunmetal metal frame, triple matted.
 Ship art is very popular for posters, and very few original paintings of the Enterprise D are ever for sale...$7,999 (View)

-"Kirk's Lost Love" − This painting was done for the cover of the 1989 DC comic book series #75.
-A stunningly realistic image of the '60's TV series era James T. Kirk, with his "lost love" Carol Marcus (the 2.0 versions now immortalized in the "Star Trek: Into Darkness" movie), the Enterprise 1701A overhead, a shuttle craft, and the San Francisco bridge.
+"Kirk's Lost Love" − This was done for the cover of the 1989 DC comic book series #75.
+A classic image of the '60s TV series era James T. Kirk, with his "lost love" Carol Marcus (the 2.0 versions now immortalized in the "Star Trek: Into Darkness" movie), the Enterprise 1701A overhead, a shuttle craft, and the San Francisco Bay bridge.
 Beautifully framed with a black and gold accented metal frame, and matching matting, this is one of the best pieces of Star Trek original comic art you'll find.
-Framed size is 27.5"Wx38"H, painting size is 20"x30", image area is 19"x29".
+Framed size is 27.5"Wx38"H, image area is 19"x29".
 Be the envy of your Starfleet chapter with this on your wall!